darktable-org/dtdocs/content/module-reference/processing-modules/crop-rotate.md

 ---

 **Note:** Some of the tools in this module (angle adjustment and perspective distortion correction) require the original image data to be interpolated.
-For best sharpness results set “lanczos3” as the pixel interpolator in [`preferences` -> `processing`](../../preferences-settings/processing.md).
+For best sharpness results set “lanczos3” as the pixel interpolator in [`preferences > processing`](../../preferences-settings/processing.md).

 ---